influxdata/docs-v2/content/influxdb/cloud-serverless/reference/influxql/group-by.md

 | time                 |              mean |
 | :------------------- | ----------------: |
 | 1970-01-01T00:00:00Z | 22.16923076923077 |

+## Notable behaviors of the GROUP BY clause

+### Cannot group by fields

+InfluxQL does not support grouping data by **fields**.

+### Tag order does not matter

+The order that tags are listed in the `GROUP BY` clause does not affect how data is grouped.

+### Grouping by tag and no time range returns unexpected timestamps

+The `time` column contains the start of the [default time range](#default-time-range).

 ### Data grouped by time may return unexpected timestamps